clayne/hacktical-c/README.md

 These days; many programmers will recommend choosing a stricter language, regardless of the problem being solved.
 Most of those programmers wouldn't trust themselves with the kind of freedom C offers, many haven't even bothered to learn the language properly.

-Since most of the foundation of the digital revolution, including the Internet was built using C; it gets the blame for many problems that are more due to our inability and immaturity in designing and building complicated software systems than about programming languages.
+Since most of the foundation of the digital revolution, including the Internet was built using C; it gets the blame for many problems that are more due to our immaturity in designing and building complicated software than about programming languages.

 The truth is that any reasonably complicated software system created by humans will have bugs, regardless of what technology was used to create it.
 Using a stricter language helps with reducing some classes of bugs, at the cost of reduced flexibility in expressing a solution and increased effort creating the software.